 Fees generally range from one to three per cent.
 They are used to pay for the pools operating expenses and the interface functionality provided to users.

-Mining cryptocurrencies will give you two main benefits.
-First, you will obtain crypto coins as a reward for solving mathematical problems and validating transactions.
-Secondly, mining plays a vital role in eradicating middlemen and maintaining the decentralized nature of the blockchain.
+cryptocurrencies will give you two main benefits.
+First, you will obtain coins as a reward for solving mathematical problems and validating transactions.
+Secondly, plays a vital role in eradicating middlemen and maintaining the decentralized nature of the blockchain.

-As a new miner, it might not be a good idea to go for Bitcoin as it is highly unlikely that you will make any profits.
-Many experienced miners have joined the Bitcoin network over time, raising the difficulty bar thus significantly reducing its profitability.
+As a new , it might not be a good idea to become a as it is highly unlikely that you will make any profits.
+Many experienced miners have joined the over time, raising the bar, thus significantly reducing its profitability.

-Mining less competitive currencies such as Litecoin, feathercoin, and Dogecoin is likely to yield better returns.
+less competitive currencies such as Litecoin, Feathercoin, and Dogecoin is likely to yield better returns.
 With Litecoin for example, you can earn anything from fifty cents to ten dollars in a day using consumer-level hardware that costs about a thousand dollars.

-What are your thoughts on beginning cryptocurrency mining?
+What are your thoughts on ?
 Do you have any handy tips to share?
 Let us know in the comments section below.